KelvenH/Guitar-Vault/README.md

 ![guitar card](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/guitarcard.png)

 Guitars are displayed using the Bootstrap card class.
-Combination of django loop and if statements enable a card to be produced for each card which satisifes the filtered view (i.e. all or selective depending on the url view generated).
+Combination of django loop and if statements enable a card to be produced for each card which satisfies the filtered view (i.e. all or selective depending on the url view generated).
 The core components of the card are;

 - parent card element - Bootstrap .card class for a responsive card layout which handles margin and padding settings
 - image - embedded url links through to the individual card-detail page (which shows additional information)